Barbara McIntire

-Biography
+Early life

 McIntire was born in Toledo, Ohio on January 12, 1935.
+Her family moved to Florida shortly thereafter.

-Living in Florida, she began playing golf as a young girl and at age 15 made a splash at the 1950 U.S. Women's Amateur by eliminating six-time Champion Glenna Collett Vare in the opening round.
+In Florida, she began playing golf as a young girl and at age 15 made a splash at the 1950 U.S. Women's Amateur by eliminating six-time Champion Glenna Collett Vare in the opening round.
 She finished runner-up at the 1951 and 1952 U.S. Girls' Junior.

+Golf career

-A student at Rollins College in Winter Park, Florida, in 1956, McIntire came close to becoming the first amateur to win the U.S. Women's Open when she was tied with professional Kathy Cornelius at the end of regulation play but lost in the ensuing playoff.
-In 1957, she won the first of her six North and South Women's Amateurs then in 1959 at the U.S. Women's Amateur she defeated the reigning champion Anne Quast in the quarter-finals and went on to win the tournament.
-The following year, she won the 1960 British Ladies Amateur, becoming one of eight women to simultaneously hold the American and British titles and earning her the cover of Sports Illustrated magazine.
-She also won the Women's Western Amateur in 1958 and 1963.
+In 1956, as a student at Rollins College in Winter Park, Florida, McIntire came close to becoming the first amateur to win the U.S. Women's Open.
+She was tied with professional Kathy Cornelius at the end of regulation play but lost in the ensuing playoff.

+In the late 1950s, McIntire was one of the best female golfers in the world.
+In 1957, she won the North and South Women's Amateur for the first time.
+The following year, in 1958, she won the Women's Western Amateur for the first time too.
+In 1959 at the U.S. Women's Amateur she defeated the reigning champion Anne Quast in the quarter-finals and went on to win the tournament.
+The following year, she won the 1960 British Ladies Amateur becoming one of eight women to simultaneously hold the American and British titles and earning her the cover of Sports Illustrated magazine.

-A member of the U.S. Curtis Cup team in 1958, 1960, 1962, 1964, 1966 and 1972, McIntire won her second U.S. Women's Amateur in 1964 and went on to dedicate herself to the game of golf, serving on the United States Golf Association Women's Committee from 1985 to 1996 and its chairperson for 1995 and 1996.
+Through the 1960s, McIntire continued with success.
+She was a regular member of the U.S. Curtis Cup during the decade.
+In 1964, she also won her second U.S. Women's Amateur.
+She also won the North and South Women's Amateur regularly through the 1960s.

+She went on to dedicate herself to the game of golf, serving on the United States Golf Association's Women's Committee from 1985 to 1996 and its chairperson in 1995 and 1996.

-McIntire was inducted into the Colorado Golf Hall of Fame in 1964, the Ohio Golf Hall of Fame in 1995 and the Colorado Sports Hall of Fame in 1998.
-In 2000, she was voted the Bob Jones Award, the highest honor given by the United States Golf Association in recognition of distinguished sportsmanship in golf.
+Personal life

 McIntire died May 6, 2025, at the age of 90.